-An employer must make a deduction of ESCT at the time of making any employer contribution.
-If an employer fails to make this deduction the ESCT is worked out on the 'grossed-up' amount of the employer contribution.
+If you're not treating the employer contributions as part of the employee's salary or wages, you must deduct ESCT at the time of making any employer contributions.
+If you do not do this, the ESCT is worked out on the grossed-up amount of the employer's superannuation contribution.